NLeSC/python-template/{{cookiecutter.project_name}}/README.dev.rst

 Running linters locally
 -----------------------
+For linting we will use [prospector](https://pypi.org/project/prospector/) and to sort imports we will use [isort](https://pycqa.github.io/isort/).
 Running the linters requires an activated virtual environment with the development tools installed.

 .. code:: shell